davemakowski/Causal-Analysis-on-Crop-Yields-/README.md

 - Matching,
 - Standardization,
 - Double robust.

-These methods were implemented using both linear regression models and machine learning models.
+These methods were applied to yield time series covering all major producing regions in France using both linear regression models and machine learning models.